-What are heatmaps and what types can you use?
+What are heat maps and which types can you use?

 A heat map visually represents data by using a variety of colors.
-It enables brands to observe how visitors interact with a website by closely monitoring their mouse movements.
-Different colors indicate various levels of user engagement with red being the ‘hottest spot’ and blue being the ‘coldest’.
-There are multiple webpage heatmaps that you can take advantage of, here are the most common ones:
+It enables brands to observe how visitors interact with a website by closely monitoring their cursor movement.
+Different colors indicate various levels of user engagement, with red being the ‘hottest spot’ and blue being the ‘coldest’.
+There are multiple web page heat maps that you can take advantage of, and here are the most common ones:

 Scroll map – we’re frequently overloaded with information, and have limited time to absorb it.
-Therefore it’s crucial to include the most important information in most exposed places, and that’s what scroll maps are for.
-They help you assess how far down the page your visitors scroll and decide where to place your key copy or CTAs.
+Therefore it’s crucial to include the most important information in the most exposed places, and that’s what scroll maps are for.
+They help you assess how far down a page your visitors scroll and decide where to place your key copy or CTAs

-Click map – if you were to name one most crucial element on your site, what would it be?
-CTAs, I bet!
-Click maps show you click frequencies, by using them you’ll be able to identify the best areas for placing your CTA’s – aim for the hottest spots.
+Click map– if you were to name the one most crucial element on your site, what would it be?
+CTAs, I bet.
+Click maps show you (attempted) button press frequencies, and by using them you’ll be able to identify the best areas for placing your CTAs, which should be the hottest spots.
 If you’re seeking a more detailed article on click maps, then here is one.

-Move maps – as indicated by its name, move maps allow you to observe mouse movements or hover activity on your sites.
+Move maps – as indicated by their name, move maps allow you to observe cursor movements or hover activity on your web pages.

-Confetti reports – similar to click maps, they demonstrate where users click, clearly showing click patterns which say a lot about how they interact with your website.
+Confetti heat map reports – similar to click maps, they demonstrate where users press by clearly showing click patterns, which say a lot about how visitors interact with your website.

-If you want to learn more about the above-mentioned web heatmaps or read about attention and eye-tracking maps, then here is a great source for it.
+If you want to learn more about the aforementioned web AI-generated heat maps or read about attention heat maps and eye-tracking heat maps, then here is a great source for it..

-Before we get down to the nitty-gritty of creating and analyzing heatmaps, it’s worth looking at why it’s actually worth having a heat map online in the first place.
+Before we get down to the nitty-gritty of creating and analyzing heat maps, it’s worth looking at why it’s actually worth using a heat map online in the first place.
 Below are a few benefits:

 #1 Understanding the context of data from other website tools

-Chances are, before you first create a webpage heatmap, you will already be using some other usability-related tools, such as Google Analytics or on-site surveys.
-Perhaps, they’ve allowed you to notice a lower-than-expected conversion rate on your pricing page or you’ve received low scores in your website usability survey.
+Chances are, before you first create a webpage heat map, you will already be making the most of some other usability-related tools such as Google Analytics or on-site surveys.
+Perhaps they’ve helped you notice a lower-than-expected conversion rate on your pricing page or that you’ve received low scores in your website usability survey.
 By creating a heat map online, you will be able to get more context to these numbers and understand whether it’s the service/offer itself or website usability to blame.
-This brings us to the second point below.
+This brings us to the next point below.

 #2 Finding usability issues and bugs

-- People not scrolling further down the site and not reading your content (i.e., low scroll rates)
+- people not scrolling far enough down to read your content (i.e. low scroll rates)

 #3 Boosting conversion through better CTA and content placement

-Comprehending on-site activities will also help you better tailor your messaging and optimize content element placement.
-If you use a scroll map, you’ll be able to understand how far down the page visitors go, on average.
-If you see that just a quarter of people go anywhere below the fold, you’ll know that you should either work on your messaging or layout to encourage further content exploration.
+Understanding on-site activities will also help you better tailor your messaging and optimize content element placement.
+If you use a scroll map, you’ll be able to understand how far down the page visitors browse, on average.
+If you see that just a quarter of people look anywhere below the fold, you’ll know that you should either work on your messaging or layout to encourage further content exploration.

-Respectively, if you’re seeing low conversion rates, a click map might indicate that people are distracted before they see the CTA.
-Perhaps, they’re more drawn to a promotional banner than to your “sign up free” button?
+Respectively, if you’re experiencing low conversion rates, a click map might indicate that people are distracted before they see the CTA.
+Perhaps they’re more drawn to a promotional banner than to your “sign up for free” button?

-These are just a few of the advantages you can expect – if you’d like to learn more about the other ways heatmaps can assist you, refer to our dedicated piece on the benefits of using a heat mapping tool.
+These are just a few of the advantages you can expect to gain from.
+If you’d like to learn more about the other ways that heat maps can assist you, refer to our dedicated piece on the benefits of using a heat mapping tool.

-Best practices & mistakes to avoid while creating a heat map
+Best practices & mistakes to avoid when creating a heat map

-Now that you realize the benefits of using heatmaps, it’s time to take a look at some best practices.
+Now that you know the benefits of using heat maps, it’s time to take a look at some best practices.

 Decide which pages to place your heat map on

-If you’re thinking about placing a heatmap on each page, then you might want to reconsider your approach.
-Pick those that are most crucial for your business, and attract the most traffic.
-While the homepage seems like an obvious choice, we also recommend diving into your Google Analytics to identify the most suitable candidates.
+If you’re thinking about placing a heat map on every page, you may want to reconsider your approach.
+Pick those that are most crucial for your business and attract the most traffic.
+While the homepage probably seems like an obvious choice, we also recommend diving into your Google Analytics to identify the most suitable candidates.

 Know what you want to verify

 To find solutions to your problem, you firstly need to know what challenge you want to address.
 Is a high cart abandonment rate what leaves you sleepless at night, or maybe the fact that only 20% of visitors scroll to the bottom of your page?
-Whatever is it, agree on your objectives before creating a web heatmap.
+Whatever it is, agree on your objectives before creating a web heat map.

-Even though heat maps constitute a great data mine and they can point out major issues on your website, unfortunately, they won’t tell you the ‘why’ behind the problem.
-For this reason, we recommend using them together with session recordings.
-They’ll show you what users do on your site.
-After watching a few recordings, you’ll find out what the problem is exactly.
-If you’re searching for a tool that offers both heatmaps and session recording then check out LiveSession – we offer a free trial.
+Even though heat maps constitute a great data mine and can point out major issues on your website, unfortunately they won’t tell you the ‘why’ behind the problem.
+For this reason, we recommend using them together with session replays, which will show you what users do on your site.
+After watching a few recordings, you’ll find out exactly what the problem is.
+If you’re searching for a heat map tool that offers both heat maps and session recordings then check out LiveSession – we offer a free trial.

-It’s normal to make mistakes while creating heatmaps, however, to make it a little easier for you, we will discuss the most common ones so you can avoid them in the future.
+It’s normal to make mistakes when creating heat maps, so, to make it a little easier for you, we will discuss the most common ones so you can avoid them in the future.

-It is so tempting to start creating changes on your website right after gathering a few insights from your webpage heatmap, but try not to do it too early in the process.
-To draw credible conclusions you have to collect enough data, which means enough visitors must enter your site.
-Otherwise, your results won’t be statistically relevant, and your conclusions will be biased to just a few users.
+It is tempting to start making changes on your website right after gathering a few insights from your web page heat map, but try not to do this too early in the process.
+To draw credible conclusions you have to collect a sufficient amount of data, which means enough users must visit your site.
+Otherwise, your results won’t be statistically relevant, and your conclusions will be based on just a few users’ behavior.

-As mentioned above, you cannot rely only on the data you get from heatmaps.
-Support it with additional insights – you can use user surveys, conduct in-person interviews, turn to session recordings, etc. The more qualitative insights you collect, the easier it will be for you to draw conclusions and come up with solutions.
+As mentioned above, you cannot rely only on the data you get from heat maps.
+Support it with additional actionable insights – conduct user surveys, hold in-person interviews, or turn to session recordings, etc. The more meaningful insights you collect, the easier it will be for you to draw meaningful conclusions and come up with actionable solutions.

 Not blocking your IP

-Remembering to block your IP is important, especially if your organization is large.
-If a lot of visitors that enter your site are employees, the data you’ll get will be irrelevant.
+Remembering that blocking your IP is important, especially if your organization is large.
+If a lot of visitors that enter your site are employees, the data you gather will be irrelevant.

-If you’re hungry for more info about creating a heat map online with more mistakes and best practices listed, then check out this article.
+If you’re hungry for more info about creating a heat map online with additional mistakes to avoid and best practices to follow listed, check out this article.

-You might now be wondering “what exactly should I keep an eye out for on my homepage, blog, and other key pages”?
-Let’s discuss how to leverage them on each of them below.
+You may now be wondering “what exactly should I keep an eye out for on my homepage, blog, and other key pages?”
+Let’s discuss how to leverage heat maps on each of those pages below.

 Homepage & landing pages

-The same goes for landing pages, which can be discovered via Google search.
+The same goes for landing pages, which can be discovered via Google searches.
 It’s worth setting up a heat map on landing pages for products and your marketing/sales campaigns.

 Among others, a homepage heat map will assist you with:

-- Better CTA placement.
-A heatmap will indicate the “hot” (i.e., most noticed) parts of your interface, which make great candidates for your buttons.
+- Better CTA placement - a heat map will indicate the “hot” (i.e. most noticed) parts of your page, which make great candidates for your buttons.

-- Removing confusing or distracting elements.
-Are people clicking on unlinked elements?
-Perhaps, that’s why they are getting frustrated and bounce from your site.
-You’ll also be able to notice elements that unrighteously “steal the show”, i.e., draw visitors’ attention away from critical “buy now” or “sign up free” buttons.
+- Removing confusing or distracting elements - are people clicking on unlinked elements?
+Perhaps, that’s why they are getting frustrated and bouncing from your site.
+You’ll also be able to notice elements that unrighteously “steal the show”, i.e. draw visitors’ attention away from critical “buy now” or “sign up free” buttons

-- Trial various messaging.
-Observe how a change in your value proposition of CTA changes user click rates or scrolls – as we discuss further below, you can do it jointly with an A/B testing tool.
+- Trial various messaging- observe how a change in your value proposition of CTA affects user click rates or scrolls.
+As we discuss further below, you can do this jointly with an A/B testing tool.

 Your blog also deserves attention – it’s where you can establish yourself as an expert and convert many of your prospects into leads.